AutomatedArchitecture/sirenofshame-uwp/readme.md

 UWP project for IotWeb dependency that provides a web sockets based web server for Windows IoT.

-#### SirenOfShame.Uwp.Shared
+#### SirenOfShame.Uwp.Core

-A shared project that's used by nearly every other project for interfaces, models, constants, and misc shared code.
+A .Net Standard library that contains the Models, Interfaces, Constants, and Services that are used by all apps.
+Eventually this will have ViewModels in it too.

 #### SirenOfShame.Uwp.BackgroundShim